 Tanika Gray Valbrun, founder of The White Dress Project, also spoke to the Black Caucus.
 She said, “As a community we need to begin to address and change the clear, systematic and structural defect within the US healthcare system.
 [It] disproportionately pushes women of color toward the most invasive option, which is hysterectomy.”

 As interventional radiologists in Houston, we stand with Wilson and Valbrun.
-We want all women to know their fibroid treatment options.
+We want all women to know their fibroid treatment options, and to keep their fertility options open.
 And we want black women to get equal care and attention from fibroid specialists.

 To help that cause, we promote #FibroidFix.
 This is a campaign to make all women aware of all the available treatment options for fibroids.
 Particularly the ones that preserve their fertility and minimize the risk of surgical complications.
 Will you join us in spreading the word?